Hastings Center for Bioethics: Research

-The Hastings Center for Bioethics' projects, many of which are carried out by interdisciplinary research teams, focus on four areas: the human lifespan, health and health care, science and technology, and the environment.
+The Hastings Center for Bioethics' projects, many of which are carried out by interdisciplinary research teams, focus on seven areas: Emerging and Established Biotechnologies, Health AI, Population and Community Health, Aging Societies and End of Life, Disability and Human Flourishing, Clinical Ethics and Research Ethics, and Our Changing Natural Environment.

 Research projects consist of seminar-style meetings that bring together people with diverse views and expertise to address issues that pose dilemmas and challenges to society.
 Recent projects produced reports that include Envisioning a More Just Genomics, which explores how individuals will benefit equitably from advances in human genomics, The Ethical Implications of Social and Behavioral Genomics, which makes recommendations for responsibly conducting and communicating controversial research on the genetic contributions to human social and behavioral characteristics; Time to Rebuild: Essays on Trust in Health Care and Science, looks at trust and trustworthiness in science and health care.
 A Critical Moment in Bioethics: Reckoning with Anti-Black Racism through Intergenerational Dialogue, calls on the field of bioethics to take the lead in efforts to remedy racial injustice and health inequities in the United States.

 New Hastings Center for Bioethics research focuses on the ethical implications of artificial intelligence in health care.
 Hastings Center for Bioethics President Vardit Ravitsky is a principal investigator on two Bridge2AI research projects funded by the National Institutes of Health.
 One project is looking at the use of AI to help diagnose and treat diseases such as cancer and depression by analyzing the sound of a patient’s voice.
 The other project seeks to improve understanding of the relationship between genetics and disease expression.
 The Hastings Center for Bioethics website lists AI-related research projects, and articles and essays published by the Center’s journals and written by its scholars, as well as events held to explore this issue.

 The Robert S. Morison Library, located at the Center's offices in Garrison, New York, serves as a resource for Hastings' scholars, fellows, and visitors.